• Skip to primary navigation

 • Maple Syrup: Pure maple syrup is used in both the donut batter and the glaze.
 I recommend this syrup.
 It's super good!

-• Yogurt: Using yogurt in baked goods, like donuts, help them to be more moist and soft.
-You can use either plain or vanilla yogurt.
+• Yogurt: You can use either plain or vanilla yogurt.
 If you don't have yogurt, you could even use sour cream.

 • Maple Extract: This helps to give the glaze a bold maple flavor.
 You can find maple extract in the baking aisle next to the vanilla extract.